Greg Hanisek and Wayne R. Petersen, Regional Report Compilers

 New England’s coastline varies from the rock-bound coasts of Maine to the broad sandy strands and productive salt marshes of southern New England.
 Both feature numerous offshore islands, some hosting a variety of breeding seabirds, others offering outstanding birding locations during spring and fall migration.
 Offshore, the Gulf of Maine, Stellwagen Bank, and the rich waters east and south of Cape Cod seasonally provide impressive concentrations of seabirds from several hemispheres.

 In northern New England, extensive conifer forests support an impressive variety of northern species including Spruce Grouse, American Three-toed and Black-backed woodpeckers, Bicknell’s Thrush, a splendid array of nesting boreal warblers, and Red and White-winged crossbills.
 In southern New England, mixed forest habitats host Acadian Flycatcher, White-eyed Vireo, Fish Crow, and Worm-eating and Hooded warblers—all species near the northern limits of their breeding range.

 Between the scenic geography of New England and its variable seasonal climate, the region periodically witnesses spectacular sea duck and seabird passages, seasonal hawk flights, occasional irruptions of Snowy Owls, Bohemian Waxwings, and winter finches, and explosive landbird fallouts.
 Massachusetts alone boasts a state list in excess of 500 species, a testament to the avian significance of New England.

-The ABA gratefully acknowledges the contributions of New England Regional Editors Greg Hanisek and Wayne R. Petersen to promoting knowledge and understanding about the birdlife of the continent.
+The ABA gratefully acknowledges the contributions of New England Regional Report Compilers Greg Hanisek and Wayne R. Petersen to promoting knowledge and understanding about the birdlife of the continent.